 Let’s not be confused – traffic doesn’t equal conversions.

-Most people have that notion and that’s why most site traffic not converting for them.
+Most people have that notion and that’s why most site traffic does not convert for them.
+The owners end up contemplating “Why is my traffic not converting?”.

-In this article, we will touch on 9 common reason why one site is not converting despite having clicks and traffic.
+In this article, we will touch on 9 common possible reasons why your site is not converting despite having visitors and traffic.

-You’ve spent money and time building your web pages and even more effort on driving traffic to them so don’t squander all those visits.
+You’ve spent money and time building your web pages and even more effort on driving traffic to them so don’t squander all that effort attaining those visits.

-Improving user experience and gently guiding your prospects toward a conversion takes work but it’s worth the results.
+Improving user experience and gently guiding your prospects toward a conversion takes work but it’s worth the endeavour.

 Say you get 1000 visitors to your website daily and you’re converting about 1% of your traffic to sales.